morrownr/USB-WiFi/README.md

 ### Dual Band USB WiFi Adapters (2.4GHz and 5GHz) that are supported with Linux ```in-kernel``` drivers

-Note: In-kernel means that the driver is supported in the Linux kernel which means that you do not need to install a driver.
-Simply plug the adapter in and it will work.
-Many people find this solution to be better than buying an adapter that requires drivers to be found, downloaded, compiled and installed.

 #### AC1200 - USB 3